Bridge: Load analysis

-Return period

-Many load sources vary over time, such as vehicle traffic, wind, and earthquakes.
-A bridge designer must anticipate the maximum values that those loads are likely to reach during the bridge's lifespan.
 For sporadic events like floods, earthquakes, collisions, and hurricanes, bridge designers select a maximum severity that the design must accommodate.
 The severity is based on the return period, which is average time between events of a given magnitude.
 Return periods range from 10 to 2,500 years, depending on type of event and the country in which the bridge is located.
+(Note: Authors discussing international bridge design policies provide return period examples of 10, 50, 350, 475, 500, 1,000, 2,000, and 2,500 years.)
 Longer return periods are used for bridges that are a critical part of the transportation infrastructure.
-For example, if the bridge is a key lifeline in case of emergencies, the designer may utilize relatively long return period, such as 2,000 years; in this example, the design must endure the strongest storm that is expected to happen once every 2,000 years.
+For example, if the bridge is a key lifeline in case of emergencies, the designer may utilize relatively long return period, for instance, 2,000 years; in this example, the design must endure the strongest storm that is expected to happen once every 2,000 years.

 Stress and strain

-Software applications are used in the bridge design process, such as this app that evaluates stress and strain.

-Bridge engineers use stress–strain curves to assist with the design process.

 The load forces acting on a bridge cause the components of the bridge to become stressed.
 Stress is a measure of the internal force experienced within a material.
 Strain is a measure of how much a bridge component bends, stretches, or twists in response to stress.
 Some strain (bending or twisting) may be acceptable in a bridge component if the material is elastic.
 For example, steel can tolerate some stretching or bending without failing.
-Other materials, such as concrete, are inelastic, and their change in shape when stressed is negligible (until the stress becomes excessive and the concrete fails).
+In contrast, concrete is inelastic, and the change in its shape when stressed is negligible (until the stress becomes excessive and the concrete fails).

-A bridge designer must calculate the maximum stress that each bridge component will experience, then select an appropriate design and size for the components to ensure they will safely tolerate the loads on the bridge.
+A critical phase of the design process is calculating the maximum stress that each bridge component will experience, and selecting an appropriate design and size for the components to ensure they will safely tolerate the loads on the bridge.
 Stresses are categorized based on the nature of the force that causes the stress, namely: compression, tension, shear, and torsion.
 Compression forces compact a component by pushing inward (for example, as felt by a bridge foundation when a heavy tower is resting on it).
 Tension is a stretching force experienced by a component when pulled (for example by the cables of a suspension bridge).
 Shear is a sliding force experienced by a component when two offset external forces are applied in opposite directions (for example, during an earthquake when the upper part of a structure is pulled north, and the lower part is pulled south).
 Torsion is a twisting force.